CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module4/Module4.md

     public static void main(String[] args){

     }
-//Assume we are initializing this method at the end of the Animal class, before it's closing brace.
+//Assume we are defining this method at the end of the Animal class, before it's closing brace.
 }
-...
 ```